What is a cookie banner?

 - New browser signal aims to make cookie banners obsolete

-- Are cookie banners DSGVO compliant?
+- Are cookie banners compliant with the GDPR?

 What are the requirements for cookie banners?